Rokucraft/RokuWiki/docs/roleplay/mastery.md

 Once you have completed your lessons, fill out the mastery application on the Roleplay Applications section of the [forum](https://forum.rokucraft.com/c/roleplay-applications/mastery/16).
 You can view the application template below.
 Your bending instructors will be required to vouch for you on your application.
 Nation Leaders are responsible for reviewing the applications.

-??? note "Mastery Application Template"
+??? example "Mastery Application Template"
     ```markdown
     ## Information
     ### Minecraft username